owenkobasz/spindle/README.md

 2. Check that the site uses Spinitron (the scraper is designed for Spinitron-based sites)
 3. The site structure may have changed - check the HTML selectors in `scraper.py`

+### Cataloging Issues

+If cataloging isn't working:
+1. Ensure `mutagen` is installed: `pip install mutagen`
+2. Check that audio files have readable metadata tags
+3. Files without tags will use filename/path inference - ensure filenames are descriptive
+4. Verify the drop location path is correct and accessible
+5. Check that the library root path is correct

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.